 Source Audio makes couplers that are designed specifically for connecting multiple One Series products in series.
-These couplers are available on the Source Audio Online Store.
+These couplers are available on the Official Source Audio Store at Reverb.com.

 Mono-To-Stereo Audio Path with Neuro Daisy-Chain

 In the case of a signal path that splits a mono input to stereo outputs, the Neuro data can be input to the first effect directly from the mobile device and then carried on to the second effect via TRS cable.
 The audio signal is carried on the same cable.
 In the following diagram, the Mercury Flanger takes a mono guitar input and splits it to a stereo output, with the Nemesis running in true stereo mode.